Printing from a Mac? See here. Also see the note on duplex printing in the next section.

 Printing from Windows PC?
 See here.

-Each workstation is normally set up to use the closest printer as the default lp.
-All laser printers are capable of 2-sided printing (lp -o duplex); p544 and p665 are our fastest printers; please use them for long printouts (long defined as anything more than 30 pages or postscript files larger than a megabyte in size).
-Use the lp command rather than the old lpr, use "lpstat -t" rather than lpq. "lp" automatically recognizes postscript and rasterfiles.
+Each managed workstation is normally set up to use the closest printer as the default lp.
+All laser printers are capable of 2-sided printing (lp -o duplex); Use the lp command rather than the old lpr, use "lpstat -t" rather than lpq. "lp" automatically recognizes postscript and rasterfiles.

 N.B.
 If you get a postscript file via email, don't forget to strip off the header, and any lines preceding the line: